It is 08.53 and Morten Heilmann and his girlfriend, Magdalene Hansen, are walking out of their apartment in Nuuk.

 - It's terrible, says the store manager and adds:

-- People are a little afraid of what will happen.
-But they show it not.
-However, you can feel it on them.
+- People are a little afraid of what's going to happen.
+But they don't show it.
+You can feel it in them, though.

-- Fortunately, we have a decent warehouse, he says continues:
+- Fortunately, we have a decent stock, he says and continues:

-Are you yourself a little nervous about what will happen?
+Are you a little nervous about what's going to happen?

-- You have the thoughts at the back of your head, replies Rasmus Nilsson.
+- You have your thoughts in the back of your head, Rasmus Nilsson answers.

-- But hopefully they (the politicians and the authorities, ed.) control it.
+- But hopefully they (the politicians and the authorities, ed.) have it under control.

-Whether naalakkersuisut and the authorities in this country has an action plan, however, is something that Morten Heilmann has been a little uncertain about.
+Whether the Greenland government and the authorities in this country have an action plan is, however, something that Morten Heilmann has been a little unsure about.

 - It all happens a lot on Facebook.
-The most recent messages I have seen from Naalakkersuisut or others are through Facebook, he says.
+The latest messages I've seen from the Greenland Government or others are through Facebook, he says.

-- Perhaps it is not enough to say or write that it enough to go.
+- Maybe it's not enough to say or write that it will work out.
 Because what if, ilaa?

-Her knows the shelves with gas, Morten Heilmann has found two containers with 450 grams in each.
+Over by the gas shelves, Morten Heilmann has found two containers with 450 grams each.
 He looks satisfied.

-Since he has paid her at the checkout, he goes out and throws the two gas canisters into the trunk, where the five water cans stand.
+When he has paid at the cash register, he goes out and throws the two gas canisters into the trunk, where the five water cans are.

-- I would also like to buy some freeze-dried food, but that will have to stay another day, he says and slams the trunk door.
+- I'd also like to buy some freeze-dried food, but that'll have to be another day, he says, slamming the trunk door.

 What do the authorities say?

-Sermitsiaq has reached out to several of the country's public officials in connection with this article institutions and authorities to find out if they have a contingency plan or plan of action lying ready for emergency situations - or for if war broke out in Greenland.
+In connection with this article, Sermitsiaq has reached out to several of the country's public institutions and authorities to ask whether they have a contingency plan or action plan ready for emergencies - or if war broke out in Greenland.

-In one written response, it says from Tusass that they have a contingency plan that covers "all conceivable events".
+In a written response, Tusass said they have a contingency plan that covers “all conceivable incidents.”

-- We are thus always prepared to intervene when an incident occurs on our site systems or infrastructure for whatever reason, it says.
+- We are therefore always prepared to intervene when an incident occurs on our systems or infrastructure for any reason, it says.

-The Greenland Police does not want to comment on "internal operational considerations", but states in writing that it is the police's task "to maintain security, peace and order".
+The Greenland Police does not wish to comment on "internal operational considerations", but states in writing that it is the police's task "to maintain security, peace and order".

 - Regardless of the situation, the Greenland Police will always fulfill its role in society.
-This also includes in any crisis situations, the police reply.
+This also includes in any crisis situations, the police respond.

 Arctic Command, Nukissiorfiit and the Health Service have confirmed receipt of our inquiry and will return with a response.

-The preparedness in Kommuneqarfik Sermersooq and Naalakkersuisut have not responded to ours inquiry.
+The emergency services in Kommuneqarfik Sermersooq and Naalakkersuisut have not responded to our inquiry.

 Abonnementer